ibexa/documentation-developer/docs/guide/cache/content_aware_cache.md

 ## The DispatcherTagger

-Accepts any value and passes it on to every tagger registered with the service tag `ezplatform.http_response_tagger`.
+Accepts any value and passes it on to every tagger registered with the service tag `ibexa.cache.http.response.tagger`.

 ## Response tagging in controllers